 Yup, mostly botiques, and little shops downtown.
 I didn’t want to rule skirts and dresses out because that’s what I mostly wear and feel comfortable in anyway.
 Thanks guys!posted over 3 years ago

 I don’t think there’s anything wrong with skirts, as long as you’re not showing too much leg—it would be just as informal as a pair of jeans anyway.
 If you want to wear a particular skirt and you’re iffy about the length, wear tights underneath.

 I’m sure you were going to, but bring a folder with printouts of your resume—some places (especially small boutiques) don’t have application forms and expect you to provide a resume.

 good luck with the job hunt!
 I’m trying to get my friend a job, and together we’ve applied to over 100 places for her in the past three months.
 She’s had two unsuccessful interviews.
 We both attend a top university, but because she focused on school, she has no job experience and it’s biting her in the a** now :(.

 If you need help with a quick cover letter, I can try to help you.
-I remember doing the same thing maybe four years ago, and the snooty, high-end boutiques requested a cover letter too (not that I bothered or wanted to work there lol)posted about 3 years ago
+I remember doing the same thing maybe four years ago, and the snooty, high-end boutiques requested a cover letter too (not that I bothered or wanted to work there lol)posted over 3 years ago